 Scott’s commitment to positively impact the lives of others was also reflected in his 14 years of public service as a member of the Iowa House of Representatives from 1999 through 2012.
 In the legislature, Scott served in numerous leadership roles including chair of the House Appropriations Committee, chair of the Ethics Committee, and chair of the Midwest Council of Government’s Legislative Leadership Institute.
+Scott’s public service experience and professional passion for civility has led to his work with The Ray Center impacting state legislative leaders and staff in all 50 states and U.S. territories as well as leaders in Canada and Mexico.

 Scott and his wife, Martha, live in Urbandale and have two adult children, Emily and Max.

-Assistant Director, Programs
+Assistant Director - Programs

-Executive Assistant & Project Associate
+Executive Assistant & Project Specialist

 Cheri McDaniel has been with the Ray Center since December 2005.
 Prior to joining our team she worked as a secretary for an Iowa school district.